TMJPEngineering/Rules-Standard-Workflow/Github/README.md

 ### Locally

-These are the commands you will use in terminal or git bash:

-Always run `git pull` in dev if that branch aren't updated in local.
-To say that you're dev wasn't up to date, check the *Network Graph* in Github.
+Always run `git pull` in developer stage, `dev` branch, and `master` branch if those branches aren't updated in local.

 For creating branch from developer stage, run this command: